Riiven Threads

 A lens that races to focus and sails past it is worse than slow.
 The fix is knowing exactly when to brake.

 Push a swing too hard and it swings back past where you wanted it.
 An autofocus motor does the same: drive it fast and it overshoots focus, then oscillates around it, hunting.
 Closed loop control, the engineering of feeding the error back to throttle the motor, tells the lens to ease off as it nears the target.
 The teams behind the Canon EOS 650 and the Konica Hexar AF tuned this for consumer shutter speeds, where a slow settle ruins the frame.
-An optimized controller cuts focus position error by 57.5%.
+Tuned feedback is the whole difference between a lens that settles on the subject and one that keeps sailing past it.

 Without this field